A Survey of Graph Unlearning: Graph Unlearning Evaluation

 Unlearning completeness is the primary objective of the unlearning task, measuring whether the information from the target data has been fully removed.
 This concept is sometimes referred to as unlearning efficacy \cite{wu2023gif}.
 For exact unlearning approaches, the model is obtained through retraining after removing the data.
 Therefore, exact unlearning methods guarantee complete unlearning.
 For approximate unlearning methods, there is no such guarantee and proofs are required to demonstrate whether the model fully unlearn the target data.

-\textbf{Membership Inference-based:} One direction is to measure completeness based on attacking performance of membership inference (MI).
-Membership inference is a privacy attack that aims to determine whether a specific data point was part of the training dataset used to train a machine learning model.
-This becomes particularly relevant in machine unlearning and the success of MI can serve as a suitable measure for the quality of unlearning \cite{cheng2023gnndelete,yeom2018privacy}.
-To evaluate, one can conduct the membership inference for the removed data \cite{wang2023inductive, cheng2023gnndelete, chien2022efficient}.
+\textbf{Membership Inference-based:} One direction is to measure completeness based on the performance of a membership inference attack (MIA).
+Membership inference is an attack that aims to determine whether a specific data point was part of the training dataset used to train a machine learning model.
+This becomes particularly relevant in machine unlearning and the success of MIA can serve as a suitable measure for the quality of unlearning \cite{cheng2023gnndelete,yeom2018privacy}.
+To evaluate, one can conduct the membership inference for the removed data.
 Ideally, the inference should show a high score for the original model, indicating the existence of these data in the training dataset.
 On the other hand, a low value should be presented for the unlearned model showing that these data is not used for training.

 \textbf{Prediction Difference-based:} A complete unlearning algorithm should generate similar predictions to the retrained model.
 According to this criterion, completeness can be measured based on the difference of model output space between the retrained model and unlearned model.
 Let $\mathbf{W}^u$ and $\mathbf{W}^r$ be the model parameters of unlearning model and retrained model (these notations are also used in parameter difference-based evaluation below), the general difference can be measured by $d(f(\mathbf{W}^u), f(\mathbf{W}^r))$ where $f(\cdot)$ represents the model output (e.g., the final activation output) and $d(\cdot, \cdot)$ is a distance function. \cite{wu2022fast} measures the distance as the Jensen–Shannon divergence (JSD) between the posterior distributions output by these two models where a smaller JSD indicates a higher similarity between the two models in terms of their outputs. \cite{cong2022grapheditor} measures the Euclidean distance of final activation prediction on both deleted nodes and test nodes.
 Specifically, for nodes in deleted set and test set $\mathcal{B} \in \{\mathcal{V}_{\text{rm}}, \mathcal{V}_{\text{test}}\}$, they compare the distance of final activation as $\mathbb{E}_{v_i \in \mathcal{B}} \left[ \left\| \text{softmax}(\mathbf{x}_i \mathbf{W}^u) - \text{softmax}(\mathbf{x}_i \mathbf{W}^r) \right\|_2 \right]$.
 Similarly, \cite{cong2023efficiently} compare the distance between the final activation.
 In addition to the deleted set and test set, they also compare the performance in remaining node set $\mathcal{V}_{\text{remain}} = \mathcal{V}_{\text{train}} \setminus \mathcal{V}_{\text{rm}} $.